 So a few months back I wrote an article about matching up your rods, reels and line to keep your fishing and techniques more balanced.
 I hope a few of you took away some good points from the article; I know as I was writing it, it kept me thinking about ways I could fine-tune my approaches even further.
 And as another tournament season has come and gone, I spent the entire season learning new things and refining how I did things.
+Today’s article is going to talk about tackling you bass fishing equipment.

 Speaking specifically of rods, reels, and line, I’ll re-emphasize that the two most important things to keep in mind are balance, and comfort.
 Brand loyalty plays a big part in selections for some anglers, while price and bang-for-your buck play a bigger part for others.
 I have my confidence in Abu Garcia Veritas Rods, Abu Garcia Reels (Revo-S and Revo Winch), and Spiderwire Line (please note: I am not sponsored by either).
 I’ve found these brands to be dependable, quality products that don’t break the bank and perform when I need them to perform.
 Regardless of what you choose to fish with, make sure it’s something that works for you.
 What sense does it make to buy the latest combo advertised at Bass Pro Shops on sale for $99.99, then find you either don’t like it, it’s not comfortable to use, or it won’t stand up to the use and abuse that you put it through?
 Chances are you’re going to go out and spend two-to-three times that on a different set-up, and in the end, you’ve wasted a hundred bucks and weeks to months of frustration and aggravation.